People's Republic of Bulgaria: Macedonization in Pirin Macedonia

 In 1946, Stalin sent the following order to the Bulgarian delegation:

 Cultural autonomy must be granted to Pirin Macedonia within the framework of Bulgaria.
 Tito has shown himself more flexible than you – possibly because he lives in a multiethnic state and has had to give equal rights to the various peoples.
 Autonomy will be the first step towards the unification of Macedonia, but in view of the present situation there should be no hurry on this matter.
 Otherwise, in the eyes of the Macedonian people the whole mission of achieving Macedonian autonomy will remain with Tito and you will get the criticism.
 You seem to be afraid of Kimon Georgiev, you have involved yourselves too much with him and do not want to give autonomy to Pirin Macedonia.
 That a Macedonian consciousness has not yet developed among the population is of no account.
 No such consciousness existed in Byelorussia either when we proclaimed it a Soviet Republic.
 However, later it was shown that a Byelorussian people did, in fact, exist.

 The government used force, threats and intimidation, branding opponents of the policy as fascists and chauvinists.
 Some were resettled as far as Vojvodina after they had been resettled from Pirin to SR Macedonia for unsuccessful Macedonization.
 Bulgaria adopted the Communist policy of closer rapprochement with Yugoslavia.
 Dimitrov then launched the initiative of a Balkan Federation that would range from Pirin to the Šar Mountains and reflect a Macedonian consciousness.
 For this purpose, he launched a policy of forced Macedonisation of the Bulgarian population in the Pirin region through conscious change of ethnic self-determination, held by means of administrative coercion and intensive propaganda.

-In December 1946, he conducted a census in Pirin.
+In December 1946, Dimitrov conducted a census in Pirin.
 State authorities instructed the local population in the Pirin region to mark administrative records such as "Macedonian", including Pomaks, with the exception of those originating within the country.
 At its meeting on 21 December, the Regional Committee of the Workers' Party in Upper Cuma decided to accept a formula indicating 70% of residents were "Macedonians".
 As a result, among the 281,015 inhabitants, 169,444 were identified as ethnic Macedonians.

 In 1947, Bulgaria and Yugoslavia signed agreements whereby Pirin Macedonia became part of federal Yugoslavia, which proceeded to unify Pirin Macedonia with Vardar Macedonia and abolished visa regimes and removed customs services.

-Shortly thereafter – in 1948, due to the rupture in relations between Tito and Stalin, the contract was dissolved.
+Shortly thereafter in 1948, due to the rupture in relations between Tito and Stalin, the contract was dissolved.
 For a while, BCP and the Bulgarian state held contradictory, policy on the Macedonian issue.
 In 1963, at the March Plenum of the Central Committee of the Communist Party, Zhivkov declared that the population in Pirin Macedonia was part of Bulgaria that was forced by the Communist Party.